RemixVSL/iomemory-vsl/README.md

 - BIO status handling

 ## Important note!!!
-Commits to master are not "always" write tested, just compile tested.
+Commits to `main` (formerly master) are not "always" write tested, just compile tested.
 Releases have gone through testing with Flexible I/O Tester.
 Testing for page_cache errors, and generic FIO checksumming on read and write and different block sizes.
 Non released branches are often in process of verification and under active development.

 ## Building
 ### Source